Log data ingestion time in Azure Monitor

 Azure data adds more time to become available at a data collection endpoint for processing:

-- Azure platform metrics are available in under a minute in the metrics database, but they take another 3 minutes to be exported to the data collection endpoint.
+• Azure platform metrics are available in under a minute in the metrics database, but they take another three minutes to be exported to the data collection endpoint.

-- Resource logs typically add 30 to 90 seconds, depending on the Azure service.
-Some Azure services (specifically, Azure SQL Database and Azure Virtual Network) currently report their logs at 5-minute intervals.
-Work is in progress to improve this time further.
+• Resource logs are usually available within 3 to 10 minutes end-to-end, depending on the complexity of the service and the Azure services involved.
+For example, Azure SQL Database and Azure Virtual Network currently provide their logs every five minutes.
 To examine this latency in your environment, see the query that follows.

-- Activity logs are available for analysis in 3 to 10 minutes.
+• Activity logs are available for analysis and alerting in 3 to 20 minutes.

-Some solutions implement heavier algorithms to aggregate data and derive insights as data is streaming in.
-For example, Application Insights calculates application map data; Azure Network Performance Monitoring aggregates incoming data over 3-minute intervals, which effectively adds 3-minute latency.
+Some solutions use more complex algorithms to aggregate data and derive insights while data streams in.
+For example, Application Insights calculates application map data.
+Azure Network Performance Monitoring aggregates incoming data over three-minute intervals, which effectively adds three minutes of latency in this case.

-If the data collection includes an ingestion-time transformation, then this will add some latency to the pipeline.
+If the data collection includes an ingestion-time transformation, this transformation adds some latency to the Azure Monitor process time.
 Use the metric Logs Transformation Duration per Min to monitor the efficiency of the transformation query.

 Another process that adds latency is the process that handles custom logs.
-In some cases, this process might add a few minutes of latency to logs that are collected from files by the agent.
+In some cases, this process might add a few minutes of latency to logs that an agent collects from files.

 New custom data types provisioning

-When a new type of custom data is created from a custom log or the Data Collector API, the system creates a dedicated storage container.
+When a new type of custom data is created from a custom log or the Logs ingestion API, the system creates a dedicated storage container.
 This one-time overhead occurs only on the first appearance of this data type.

 Check ingestion time

 Ingestion time might vary for different resources under different circumstances.
-You can use log queries to identify specific behavior of your environment.
-The following table specifies how you can determine the different times for a record as it's created and sent to Azure Monitor.
+Use log queries to identify specific behavior of your environment.
+The following table specifies how you determine the different times for a record as it's created and sent to Azure Monitor.
+For more information about log queries, see Overview of Log Analytics.

-For example, the following query will show you which computers had the highest ingestion time over the prior 8 hours:
+For example, the following query shows which computers had the highest ingestion time over the prior eight hours:

 Heartbeat